joolstorrentecalo/gitlab-foss/doc/user/profile/account/two_factor_authentication.md

 ### Set up a WebAuthn device

+> - WebAuthn devices [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/22506) in GitLab 13.4 [with a flag](../../../administration/feature_flags.md) named `webauthn`.
+Disabled by default.
+> - WebAuthn devices [enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/232671) in GitLab 14.6.
-> - Optional one-time password authentication for WebAuthn devices [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/378844) in GitLab 15.10 [with a flag](../../../administration/feature_flags.md) named `webauthn_without_totp`.
+> - Optional one-time password authentication for WebAuthn devices [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/378844) in GitLab 15.10 [with a flag](../../../administration/feature_flags.md) named `webauthn_without_topt`.
 [Enabled on GitLab.com and self-managed by default](https://gitlab.com/gitlab-org/gitlab/-/issues/232671).

+FLAG:
+On self-managed GitLab, by default, WebAuthn devices are available.
+To disable the feature, an administrator can [disable the feature flag](../../../administration/feature_flags.md) named `webauthn`.
+If you disable the WebAuthn feature flag after WebAuthn devices have been registered, these devices are not usable until you re-enable this feature.
+On GitLab.com, WebAuthn devices are available.

 FLAG:
 On self-managed GitLab, by default, optional one-time password authentication for WebAuthn devices is not available.
 To enable the feature, an administrator can [enable the feature flag](../../../administration/feature_flags.md) named `webauthn_without_totp`.